ScilifelabDataCentre/RDM-guidelines/content/topics/metadata.md

 * <a href="https://www.ontobee.org" target="_blank">Ontobee</a> - A linked data server that facilitates ontology data sharing, visualization, and use.

 ## Data types, file formats and metadata standards
-Curated up-to-date guidance regarding file types and metadata standards is found at <a href="https://fairsharing.org/search?fairsharingRegistry=Standard/" target="_blank">FAIRsharing.org</a>.
+Curated up-to-date guidance regarding file types and metadata standards is found at FAIRsharing.org.
 The most common ones, including links with data type specific FAIRsharing queries, is listed below.
 The information is adapted from _RDA COVID-19 Working Group.
 Recommendations and Guidelines on data sharing.
 Research Data Alliance.
 2020._ doi: <a href="https://doi.org/10.15497/rda00052" target="_blank">10.15497/rda00052</a>

-&nbsp;
+<a class="link-teal" href="https://fairsharing.org/search?fairsharingRegistry=Standard/" target="_blank"><b>Visit FAIRsharing.org <i class="bi bi-box-arrow-up-right"></i></b></a>
+<br/><br/>

 ### Genomics data

-A list of relevant data and metadata standards can be found in <a href="https://fairsharing.org/search?q=sequence&fairsharingRegistry=Standard&status=ready&page=1" target="_blank">FAIRsharing</a>, some specific examples are below.
+A list of relevant data and metadata standards can be found in FAIRsharing, some specific examples are below.

 <p>
   <a class="btn btn-expandable" data-bs-toggle="collapse" href="#collapseExample1" role="button" aria-expanded="false" aria-controls="collapseExample1">